 - contractors who provide services, for example, database management, printing and mailing to Hear and Say;

 - overseas recipients, such as a medical practitioner, about an individual if they are using our health services and they reside outside Australia; and

 - emergency services in the case of an emergency.

 In these cases, we will take reasonable steps to ensure use of information in accordance with the Privacy Act.
 We will seek consent before any information is disclosed.

 Hear and Say is committed to protecting the privacy and rights of individuals in relation to how we collect, store and use their personal information, their needs and the services we provide them.
 We want our families, partners, donors, volunteers and staff to have confidence that we take these responsibilities seriously.

 To implement this policy, we will:

-- Maintain up to date Policies and Procedures which are accessible to staff and management
+- maintain up-to-date Policies and Procedures which are accessible to staff and management; and

-The Australian Government introduced new legislation that came into effect on 21 December 2001 to protect the privacy of individuals.
-This legislation comprised of 13 National Privacy Principles that apply to private sector organisations.
-From 12 March 2014, the Australian Privacy Principles (APPs) replaced the National Privacy Principles and Information Privacy Principles and apply to organisations, and Australian Government (and Norfolk Island Government) agencies.
-You can find out more about these principles by calling the Office of the Australian Information Commissioner on 1300 36 39 92 or through their website at http://www.oaic.gov.au.
+The Australian Government introduced legislation that came into effect on 21 December 2001 to protect the privacy of individuals.
+This legislation is comprised of 13 National Privacy Principles that apply to private sector organisations.
+From 12 March 2014, the Australian Privacy Principles (APPs) replaced the National Privacy Principles and Information Privacy Principles and applies to organisations and Australian Government (and Norfolk Island Government) agencies.
+Further information about these principles can be obtained by calling the Office of the Australian Information Commissioner on 1300 36 39 92 or through their website at www.oaic.gov.au.

 We abide by the 13 Australian Privacy Principles of: